Size ranking: 88th

 The constellation’s brightest star is called Acrux, a name originally applied by navigators from its scientific designation Alpha Crucis.
 At declination –63°.1, Acrux is the most southerly first-magnitude star.
 The names Becrux and Gacrux for Beta and Gamma Crucis have a similar modern origin, although Becrux is now only an unofficial alternative to its IAU-recognized name of Mimosa.

 Crux contains a famous dark cloud of gas and dust called the Coalsack Nebula, which appears in silhouette against the bright Milky Way background.
-This was first described in an account by Amerigo Vespucci published in 1503 or 1504, where it was described as a ‘black canopus of immense bigness’.
+This was first described in an account by the Italian explorer Amerigo Vespucci (1454–1512) published in 1503 or 1504, who referred to it as a ‘black canopus of immense size, seen in the Milky Way’.

 Chinese astronomers worked at a similar latitude to Ptolemy, so they were able to see the same stars as he did, including those of Crux.
 However, the effect of precession gradually carried this part of the southern sky below their horizon about 1500 years ago, as it did for European astronomers.